uxcam/cordova-uxcam/README.md

 #### startApplicationWithKey
 Starts the UXCam session

-UXCam.startApplicationWithKey("App-key from https://www.uxcam.com to be placed here");
+UXCam.startApplicationWithKey("API-key from https://www.uxcam.com to be placed here - this is your user account API key and is the same for all projects");

 ---